nshkrdotcom/jido/guides/sensors.md

 - `data`: The actual event payload

 Plus Jido-specific fields for:
-- `jidoaction`: Action definitions for command signals
+- `jidoinstructions`: Instructions for the Agent to execute
 - `jidoopts`: Options for signal processing

 ### Why Sensors?